Welsh Highland Railway

 Harbour Station development project volunteering 2013-14

 Volunteers are right at the forefront of the effort to get the work finished in time.
 The station must be ready for trains on both railways by mid March.
 We have a mix of weekend and weekday working parties.
-The Black Hand, Tuesday and Rest of the World Gangs will be very glad to see anyone interested in lending a hand.
+The Black Hand, Tuesday and Rest of the World Gangs will be very glad to accept an extra a hand.
 Contact the relevant organiser to let him know when you plan to join us.
 Please do not just run up as that makes it difficult for us to plan ahead.

 The programme for the remainder of 2013 and the first months of 2014 is as follows: